ding-ma/applied-ml/README.md

 # applied-ml
 COMP 551 - Applied Machine Learning (Winter 2021)

+## Projects
+1. KNN and Decision Tree on cancer data
+1. Naive Bayes and Linear Regression on text data
+1. Multilayer Perceptron on MNIST

 ## To SSH onto the VM
 1. Create your ssh public and private key.
 1. Upload your public ssh key to GCP